scheidan/CAIRS-Tutorial/README.md

 ### Visualization with R

 One possibility to visualize the result is to use [R](http://www.r-project.org/).
-A simple R-script to produce rain maps comes with _CAIRS_.
+A simple R-script to produce rain maps ships with _CAIRS_.
 It requires that R and the R-libraries `latticeExtra` and `tripack` are installed.

 ```Julia
 output_file = "rain_map.pdf"